MeetPatel-tiger/Congressional-App-Challange/README.md

 - Add AI which makes questions for students to practice

 ## 🤝 How You Can Help
 If you're a student, teacher, or mentor who wants to contribute ideas, corrections, or resources, feel free to open an issue or contact me directly.
 Contributions are welcome!
+NOTE: I am currently working on setting up contribution enviroment!